adityasharad/lgtm-workshop/workshop.md

 There are two useful predicates you can call from this library:
 * `defUsePair` lets you find a definition of a variable and a use of the same variable value.
 * `useUsePair` lets you find two successive accesses to the same variable value.

-### Scoring
-10 points for identifying each true positive from Task 2.

-5 points for each false positive from Task 2 that your improved query ignores.

 ## References
 * lgtm.com: _Deserialization of user-controlled data_ query help. https://lgtm.com/rules/1823453799/